 Everyone needs a proper emailing system built inside the server.
-This emailing system helps in sending the important notification and errors in case if anything goes wrong within the server.
+This emailing system helps send critical notifications and errors in case anything goes wrong within the server.

-I recommend using the Postfix program as an SMTP relay server that works really well with Gmail.
-While there is a certain limitation as in sending limit, bulk emailing, etc. but for basic usage, Gmail is a good option.
+I recommend using the Postfix program as an SMTP relay server that works well with Gmail.
+At the same time, there are certain limitations in sending limits, bulk emailing, etc., but for primary usage, Gmail is a good option.

-If you’re a G Suite user like me, then you can also use custom domain i.e. @domain-name.com to send out emails which look more professional.
+If you’re a Google Workspace user like me, then you can also use a custom domain, i.e. @domain-name.com, to send out emails that look more professional.
 It also has higher sending limits as well as better security.
-You can signup G Suite account with a 20% discount coupon on annual purchase.
+You can signup for a Google Workspace account with a 20% discount coupon on your annual purchase.

-Just follow these detailed steps on Postfix SMTP Relay with Gmail and also watch this video tutorial for visualization.
+Follow these detailed steps on Postfix SMTP Relay with Gmail and watch this video tutorial for visualization.

 In the video demo and article about Postfix for Cloud Server using Gmail SMTP, you’ll learn:

-- How to install Postfix and configure with Gmail SMTP
+- How to install Postfix and configure it with Gmail SMTP

 - How to send a test email in Postfix

-- Changing the Display Full Name in Gmail and retest sending
+- Changing the Full Display Name in Gmail and retesting sending

-Everyone needs security, so d the online website and blogs.
-Since Google has started considering the security certificate as a search engine ranking factor, a lot of webmasters have upgraded to a secured connection.
+Everyone needs security, and so d the online website and blogs.
+Since Google has started considering the security certificate as a search engine ranking factor, many web admins have upgraded to a secured connection.

 Let’s Encrypt is one of the secured connection certificate providers, and guess what?
-It’s absolutely free and forever.
-Unlike other premium SSL certificate provider who charges hefty money, LetsEncrypt provides the Secured Socket Layer certificated for free.
+It’s free and forever.
+Unlike other premium SSL certificate provider who charges big money, LetsEncrypt provides the Secured Socket Layer certificate for free.

-All you need is to install the program called as certbot that will help in getting the SSL certificate.
-The Certbot also helps in auto-renewal for every 90 days before the expiration of Let’s Encrypt certificate.
+All you need is to install the program called certbot to help get the SSL certificate.
+The Certbot also helps auto-renewal every 90 days before the Let’s Encrypt certificate expires.

 In the article and video tutorial on LetsEncrypt Nginx SSL using Certbot, you’ll learn about:

-- What is LetsEncrypt and pre-requisite for installation
+- What is LetsEncrypt, and what pre-requisite for installation

 - How to user install and configure Certbot for Let’s Encrypt